A brief guide to Fix NET::ERR_CERT_AUTHORITY_INVALID Error on Google Chrome

 And this issue can be resolved by the web owner as well as the web visitor.

-- In some cases, NET:: ERR_CERT_AUTHORITY_INVALID error occurs if the date and time in your system are set incorrectly.
+- In some cases, this error occurs if the date and time in your system are set incorrectly.

 #1.
-Resolve NET:: ERR_CERT_AUTHORITY_INVALID error in Google Chrome (For Owners)
+Resolve ERR_CERT_AUTHORITY_INVALID error in Google Chrome (For Owners)

 As a web owner, bringing traffic to your site is obviously your main concern, especially if you run an online business.

 But when your website displays the NET::ERR_CERT_AUTHORITY_INVALID error, it does just the opposite.

 Your visitors will be turned off seeing the warning and may never return to your site again for fear of their identity getting stolen or their payment information getting compromised.